open/close all folders

 - All characters sharing an account in La Tale can access the same banked items and items stored in the Astro Store.

-- Guild Wars has the Xunlai Storage chests in every city, town, and mission outpost, that is accessable to any character on your account willing to pay the Xunlai Agent a one time 50gp fee (plus 50gp more if they want access to the crafting materials storage pane).
+- Guild Wars has the Xunlai Storage chests in every city, town, and mission outpost, that is accessible to any character on your account willing to pay the Xunlai Agent a one-time 50gp fee (plus 50gp more if they want access to the crafting materials storage pane).

 - In its 1st expansion, World of Warcraft added the Guild Bank, which anyone in your guild (with the proper permissions from the guild leader) has access to.
 It allows a common pool of resources, but can only be accessed when your character is at one of the few Guild Vault locations in the game (all of which are inside major cities, well secluded from the adventuring areas).